JS-Jayasimha-Reddy/Flight_fare/README.md

 # *Flight Fare*
-> App that predicts the flight price for a given destination
+> App that predicts the flight price for a given airline

 ## Table of contents
 * [General info](#general-info)